thomaswp/Infection/README.md

 This project can be imported directly into eclipse, or run from the command line.

 ### Running
-To compile the project and run the included tests, make sure `java` and `javac` are on the PATH and run the following commands.
+To compile the project and run the included tests, make sure `java` and `javac` are on the PATH and run the following commands from the root director (where this README is).

 On Windows: